-The COP 15 and COP 17 Mosaics engaged students in academic study of issues and policies related to global climate change prior to their participation in COP 15 and COP 17 as UN delegates in Copenhagen, Denmark (2009) and in Durban, South Africa (2011), and in Lima, Peru (2014).
+The COP 15, COP 17, and COP 20 Mosaics engaged students in academic study of issues and policies related to global climate change prior to their participation in COP 15, COP 17, and COP 20 as UN delegates in Copenhagen, Denmark (2009) in Durban, South Africa (2011), and in Lima, Peru (2014).

 Steelton Mosaics (1996, 2001)